Dzsodie/quiz_app/README.md

 ![GoAccess](https://img.shields.io/badge/GoAccess-Log%20Analyzer-darkgreen?style=for-the-badge&logo=go)

 A Go-based quiz application that supports user registration, login, and quiz functionalities.
-This app is built with the Gorilla web toolkit and includes Swagger documentation for easy API interaction.
+This app is built with the Gorilla web toolkit and includes Swagger for easy API interaction and testing.

 ## Features